dolbyio-samples/rts-app-react-publisher-viewer/README.md

 - [x] Ability to stream from up to 4 sources.
 See [here](https://docs.dolby.io/streaming-apis/docs/create-multi-view-web-app) for bandwidth limitations.
 - [x] Ability to stream a local video file
 - [x] Observing stream statistics for each simulcast layer
-- [ ] Ability to have multiple publishers
 - [ ] Recording your streams

 ### RTS Viewer